algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_cases.md

 - **Medium**: Important, but not as *High*
 - **High**: Very important, if tests fails, need to fix the bug quickly

+##### Name

+The name of the test (most of the time, summarises in 2 or 3 words what will be expected)

 ##### Expected Result

+What we originally expected from the tests.
+Can be different to the "What happened" box if the test is inconclusive.

 ##### What happened

+What is really happened during the tests.
+List if there is a bug or something else.
+Can be blank if there are any issues.

 ##### Step to Reproduce

+Indicates the steps to reproduce in order to the devs to reproduce the problem if they want to understand how it happens.
+As "What happened".